ShrikeGames/commander_gpt/README.md

 ## TODOs
+- Add YouTube chat support similar to twitch chat.
+  - Support both at once for multistreaming?
+- Add support for loading a local LLM instead of using OpenAI
+  - If possible would open up an effectively free complete package
 - (Maybe) Make the animation match the audio playback's pace
   - Seems very hard to do with how the azure TTS API works
-- Create utility for generating the voice style variants of a given portrait using OpenAI's image generation.
-  - Making all of them manually might be more work than most are willing to do
-  - Note: dall-e-3 seems completely useless for this purpose (available through openAI) and is expensive
-  - Note: image generation comes with possible copyright issues
 - (Maybe) Would be nice to support full animations or 3D models easily
   - Could look at azure's virtual assistants as one option
 - (Maybe) Instead of sending images directly to OpenAI use another service to describe the image and send OpenAI the description
   - This is because openAI refuses to identify anything that seems like it contains real people, or has other unspecified criteria that refuses to process it
 - (Maybe) Parse the response from openAI and allow it to control the keyboard/mouse?
   - Might be some simpler games where that kind of logic could be possible
-- Add support for loading a local LLM instead of using OpenAI
-  - If possible would open up an effectively free complete package
+  - Would almost certainly require running as a superuser
 - (Maybe) Add GUI for selecting or editing characters if none are passed in the arguments.
   - List existing configured characters
   - Edit their positions, subtitles
   - Add a new character
+- (Probably not) Create utility for generating the voice style variants of a given portrait using OpenAI's image generation.
+  - Making all of them manually might be more work than most are willing to do
+  - Note: dall-e-3 seems completely useless for this purpose (available through openAI) and is expensive
+  - Note: image generation comes with possible copyright issues
+  - From my tests this isn't very practical at this time.